Jeff Cohen (actor): Law

 Cohen used introductions from Goonies director Richard Donner to get summer jobs on the business side of movie studios; he would say about that time in the ABA Journal story, "I grew up loving The Three Stooges and the Marx Brothers, but suddenly I had a new crop of heroes."
-He chose to pursue a legal career upon finding out that many of the most important figures on the business side of Hollywood had law degrees.
+Cohen chose to pursue a legal career upon finding out that many of the most important figures on the business side of Hollywood had law degrees.

 After his time at Berkeley, Cohen earned a J.D. degree from the UCLA School of Law in 2000 and later became an entertainment lawyer in Los Angeles.
 In 2002, he co-founded the Cohen & Gardner firm in Beverly Hills.
 In the September 24, 2008 issue of Variety, Cohen was profiled in the Dealmakers Impact Report.

-Additionally, Cohen was named to The Hollywood Reporter's "Next Generation: Hollywood's Top 35 Executives 35 and Under" in their 2008 November 5 issue.
-Cohen was named to Variety's Dealmakers Impact Report in 2013.
+Cohen was named to The Hollywood Reporter's "Next Generation: Hollywood's Top 35 Executives 35 and Under" in their November 5, 2008 issue.
+He was named to Varietys Dealmakers Impact Report in 2013.

-As of February 2014, he periodically "writes about business, legal and political matters for The Huffington Post and CNBC."
+As of February 2014, Cohen periodically "writes about business, legal and political matters for The Huffington Post and CNBC."

-Cohen negotiated the deal of his Goonies co-star Ke Huy Quan for his casting in Everything Everywhere All At Once (2022).
+Cohen negotiated the deal of his Goonies co-star Ke Huy Quan for his casting in Everything Everywhere All at Once (2022).
 Cohen was in attendance at the 95th Academy Awards where Quan won the Academy Award for Best Supporting Actor; Quan publicly thanked Cohen during his acceptance speech, calling him his "Goonies brother for life."

+Writing

+In 2015, he authored the book, “The Dealmaker's Ten Commandments” published by the American Bar Association.